keithbuhler/dissertation-story/+Drafts/7 Wisdom april..md

-# Wisdom: Excellent Practical Reasoning
+# Wisdom: Virtue in Excellent, Practical, Rational Animals

 *“It is evident that it is impossible to be practically wise without being good.”* \